Futuregus/StealthNote/README.md

 ![result](https://github.com/user-attachments/assets/9706fabc-eb83-4da7-9670-db3e21e43a8c)

 **StealthNote** is a simple, secure, and offline encrypted text editor built in Python.
 It lets you write private notes and save them in a fully encrypted `.ectf` format using strong password-based encryption (Fernet + PBKDF2HMAC).
-⚠️ Your data never leaves your device.
-Ever.
+⚠️ Your data never leaves your device — *except for a single online check to see if a new version is available on GitHub.*

 ---